We Can (song)

-"We Can" is the twenty-fourth single by American country pop singer LeAnn Rimes, released on October 28, 2003 by Curb Records from the Legally Blonde 2: Red, White & Blonde – Motion Picture Soundtrack and was included on Rimes' Greatest Hits album.
+"We Can" is the twenty-fourth single recorded by American country pop singer LeAnn Rimes, released on June 16, 2003, by Asylum-Curb Records from the Legally Blonde 2: Red, White & Blonde – Motion Picture Soundtrack (2003).
+It was penned by Diane Warren and produced by Dann Huff.
+It would also be included on both 2003's Greatest Hits and 2004's The Best of LeAnn Rimes.
+It is an empowerment song about how people can do the impossible.

-The song charted on only two charts in the US peaking at number seventeen on the Billboard Adult Contemporary Charts and at number nineteen on the Billboard Hot Dance Club Play.
-Internationally, the song peaked at number twenty-seven in the UK, forty in New Zealand, ninety-four in the Netherlands and thirty-seven in Ireland.
+The song entered two Billboard charts, peaking at number 17 on the Adult Contemporary chart and number 19 on the Dance Club Songs chart.
+Internationally, the song peaked at number 27 on the UK Singles Chart while also entering the charts in Ireland and New Zealand.

-Two music videos were released for the song.
-One video features clips taken from the film and is included on the DVD of the film, while the other features actors and was included on the limited edition DVD that original came with Rimes' Greatest Hits album.
+Two videos were released for the single, both of which were directed by Liz Friedlander.
+The first features scenes from its parent film Legally Blonde 2: Red, White & Blonde, while the second replaces the scenes with actors.
+The film version was included in the DVD version of the film while the other was included on the DVD Greatest Hits.

 Background

-"We Can" and a remix of the song was first released on the Legally Blonde 2: Red, White & Blonde – Motion Picture Soundtrack, on July 1, 2003 by Curb Records.
-It was released as a single from the soundtrack on October 28, 2003 by Curb Records.
+"We Can" and a remix of the song was first released on the Legally Blonde 2: Red, White & Blonde – Motion Picture Soundtrack, on July 1, 2003, by Curb Records.
+It was released as a single from the soundtrack on October 28, 2003, by Curb Records.
 The song was later included on Rimes' Greatest Hits album, which was released on November 18, 2003.
 In 2004, the song was included on The Best of LeAnn Rimes and the Wildlife Radio Edit of the song was released on the remix edition.
-It is the third time Rimes would work with American songwriter Diane Warren on a soundtrack.
+It is the third time Rimes worked with American songwriter Diane Warren on a soundtrack.